 Wondering what to make for your upcoming cookouts and picnics?
-I was in the same situation when I was invited to a Fourth of July picnic last weekend.
+I was in the same situation when I was invited to a July picnic last weekend.
 I always bring a dessert of some kind, but I wanted something different this time, something that involved no boxed mixes and that would please a crowd.
 That’s when I turned to gelato.

 So what is the difference between the ice cream we know and gelato?
 Gelato is ice cream, essentially, but it is richer in flavor and has a softer consistency.
 (Think velvety smooth.)
 This decadent version comes from Italy.
 Typically it uses less milk than traditional ice cream and contains less fat.

 I’ve enjoyed this treat many times at a local cafe, but I never considered making it myself, not until I bought a small ice cream maker last year.
 Being just a “newbie” to making ice cream, I had my sights on making just simple vanilla, but the little recipe booklet that came with my ice cream maker gave me other ideas.
 Pumpkin ice cream.
 Lemon sherbet.
 Banana frozen yogurt.
 And yes, you guessed it – gelato.